photon1503/az-native/demos/readme.md

 - Container Apps Authentication and Authorization using Managed Identities
 - Health Probes, Monitoring, Logging & Observability

-## Schemaless and Event Optimized Data storage using Cosmos DB

-- Cosmos DB Partitioning Strategies
-- From Relational to Schemaless: Does and Don'ts
-- Implementing Domain Driven Design for microservices
-- Cosmos DB Change Feed and Event Sourcing
-- Understanding and implementing the CQRS Pattern

 ## Implementing Microservices using Durable Azure Functions

 - Serverless and Azure Functions Recap